rauppluizfr/rdcontacts/README.md

 - rake db:create
 - rake db:migrate
 - rake db:seed
+- rake test - run all tests
 - rails server - to start the app (or another one that you use)

 After a db seed you can use the super user to create new clients for the application.
-Only a client can sing-in and add users to his contact list.

 - super user email:  admin@rdcontacts.com
 - super user password: 12345678

 You can change these credentials at file db/seeds.rb.
 This first release does not allow an user to change their password or recovery it.
+All new clients will have as new password: 12345678